Testing Department

 PERT FAQ

-You can schedule an appointment on RegisterBlast.
+• You can schedule an appointment on RegisterBlast.

-If you are a public high school student who is testing for the Dual Enrollment Program, you are exempt from the required fee, but you must bring a current Dual Enrollment Voucher from your high school on the day you are testing.
+• If you are a public high school student who is testing for the Dual Enrollment Program, you are exempt from the required fee, but you must bring a current Dual Enrollment Voucher from your high school on the day you are testing.
 (Note: High school students from the following counties are permitted to test for Dual Enrollment purposes: Bay, Franklin, and Gulf).

-- Current Gulf Coast State College applicants, students, and Dual-Enrolled High School Students may test at the Gulf Coast State College Testing Center's Panama City Campus or Gulf Franklin Campus.
+• GCSC applicants, current GCSC students, and Dual-Enrolled High School Students may test at the Gulf Coast State College Testing Center's Panama City Campus or Gulf Franklin Campus.
 Appointments are required.

-- Your CPT/PERT test scores are only valid for two years.
+• Your CPT/PERT test scores are only valid for two years.

-- Calculators are not allowed.
+• The only calculator allowed is the online calculator within the PERT testing software, and it is only available on select questions.
 Pencils, erasers, and scratch paper will be provided by the Gulf Coast State College Testing Center.
 No cellphones, hats, watches, food and/or drink, or any electronic device are permitted.

-- Although the PERT is an untimed test, allow yourself at least 2 to 3 hours to complete the three sub-tests (Reading, Writing and Math).
+• Although the PERT is an untimed test, allow yourself at least 2 to 3 hours to complete the three sub-tests (Reading, Writing and Math).
 You must complete the test the same day as you begin the test, otherwise the test could be voided or scored based on the number of questions that were answered.

-- You will also have to pay the $9.00 testing fee again to retest.
+• You testing fee again to retest.

-- If you have further questions about the PERT, contact Esther Fluharty at efluharty@gulfcoast.edu or 850.873.3594.
+• If you have further questions about the PERT, contact the Testing Center at 850-769-1551 ext 5807 or testingcenter@gulfcoast.edu

-- The Gulf Coast State College Testing Center is located on the First Floor of the Student Union West Building.
+• The Gulf Coast State College Testing Center is located on the First Floor of the Student Union West Building.
 Sign in on the computer in the first floor in room 80 and wait for your name to be called.

 Note: Dates and check-in times are subject to change.
 For updated dates and check-in times, please call 850.769.1551 ext.
 5807.